All Episodes

 That's right.

-I'm not gonna let the history be the judge.
+I'm not going to let the history be the judge.

 It's a simple question, Senator Hagel.

-Um here, let's go back to 2000, January 27, 2000, Nashawood, New Hampshire is a campaign event, and this is McCain when asked about a possible nominee for Secretary of Defense.
+These guys, well, here, let's go back to 2000, January 27, 2000, Nashua, New Hampshire is a campaign event, and this is McCain when asked about a possible nominee for Secretary of Defense.

 He's running for president, remember, against Bush.

-Uh one of them I think is Senator Chuck Hagel could do that kind of job.
+One of them, I think, is Senator Chuck Hagel, could do that kind of job.

-He's a worthless in a wandering shred of human debris or may as well be.
+He's a worthless wandering shred of human debris, or may as well be.

-And again, just to remind you, Senator Inhoff, Oklahoma, asked Hegel why are the Iranians endorsing you.
+And again, just to remind you, Senator Inhoff, Oklahoma, asked Hagel, why are the Iranians endorsing you?

-This is all just in an entertaining side show to me, but I wanted to let you hear the sound bites so that the end of the program somebody didn't say, you know, Limbo didn't even talk about the Hegel nomination.
+This is all just in an entertaining sideshow to me, but I wanted to let you hear the sound bites so that at the end of the program, somebody didn't say, you know, Limbo didn't even talk about the Hegel nomination.

 It's not worth it.